 The Vast White Pokémon, it assists using Blue Flare.
 A Dragon/Fire Pokémon from the fifth generation.

 - Breath Weapon: Blue Flare is not only this, but it is also quite powerful, able to wipe out a good chunk of the opponent's HP on top of reducing the opponent's attack power.

-- Nerf: Like most other legendary supports, it can only be called once a round as of an arcade update.
-Its damage was increased to compensate this limitation.
+- Nerf: Like most other legendary supports, it can only be called once per round as of an arcade update.
+Its damage was increased to compensate for this limitation.

 - Olympus Mons: The white member of the Tao Trio.

 - You Will Not Evade Me: Dodging the Blue Flare is downright impossible in Duel Phase due to reaching far too high to jump, requiring the victim to block to avoid the full brunt of the attack (which can be extremely difficult or impossible if Reshiram's summon is activated while the player on the receiving end is either just about to recover from a knockdown or airborne).
 That being said, it is much easier in Field Phase due to firing in a straight line.